Balasubramanian-pg/Fabric-Data-Engineering-Projects/Medallion Architecture/Readme.md

 * Selected dbt for transformations because it is suited to building and testing modular SQL models for dimensional design. ([dbt Labs][3])
 * Chose Delta/ADLS Gen2 and Databricks-style connectivity to support ACID writes and Tableau connectivity for dashboards. ([Delta][4])

----

-# 18. Next concrete actions (pick one to proceed)
+# 18. Next concrete actions

 * I will produce the extractor script that downloads the CSV from GitHub and writes it to Bronze plus a sample manifest entry.
 * I will scaffold the dbt project with `stg_github_sales` including parsing and the first tests.
 * I will design the star schema DDL and give exact SQL for creating `dim_date`, `dim_contact`, and `fact_enquiry`.

-Tell me which of the three to build first and I will deliver the artifact in the next message without delay.

 [1]: https://www.databricks.com/glossary/medallion-architecture?utm_source=chatgpt.com "What is a Medallion Architecture?"
 [2]: https://docs.github.com/rest/repos/contents?utm_source=chatgpt.com "REST API endpoints for repository contents"